-- Every day, thousands of people like you risk serious injury while on the job... yet most of them still go home safe at the end of the day. - Often that's because of the personal protective equipment (PPE) that they use. - PPE is anything that you wear to prevent injuries. - It can be as simple as a hard hat, safety glasses or a pair of gloves. - To really do its job it must be the right PPE for the work that you're doing, and you have to use it and maintain it properly. - To help workers stay safe on the job, the Occupational Safety and Health Administration (OSHA) has created a series of Personal Protective Equipment Standards. - The standards require employers to make appropriate PPE available to all employees, and to provide them with training on: - Why employees need to wear PPE. - How it works. - How to use it and maintain it. - While each type of PPE has its own features and capabilities, there are some "rules" that apply to all of it.
+- Every day, thousands of construction workers like you risk serious injury on the job, yet most of them still go home safe at the end of the day. - Often, that's because of the personal protective equipment (PPE) that they use. - PPE is anything that you wear to prevent injuries. - It can be as simple as a hard hat, safety glasses or a pair of gloves. - But to really do its job it must be the right PPE for the work that you're doing, and you have to use it and maintain it properly. - To help everyone with this the Occupational Safety and Health Administration (OSHA) has created a series of personal protective equipment standards to ensure that workers can stay safe on the job. - The standards require employers to make appropriate PPE available to all employees, and to provide them with training on: - Why they need PPE. - How it works. - How to use it and maintain it. - While each type of PPE has its own features and capabilities, there are some "rules" that apply to all of it.